-The Sussex Safer Roads Partnership (SSRP) is continuing its work to reduce road casualties across Sussex with Encouragement, Education, Engineering and Enforcement.
+The Sussex Safer Roads Partnership (SSRP) is continuing its work to reduce road casualties across Sussex with education, enforcement and engineering.

-The partner highway authorities undertake the engineering changes on our roads.
+Partner highway authorities undertake the engineering changes on our roads.
 By working together they can share best practice and experience.
-They continually reviewing casualty data and identify locations on the road network which would benefit from safety improvements to help reduce the risk to all road users.
+They continually review casualty data and identify locations on the road network which would benefit from safety improvements to help reduce the risk to all road users.

 Analysis of the factors involved in collisions is vitally important when identifying such areas, and feasibility studies are then carried out to determine the best engineering solution for the circumstances, from installing a pedestrian island in the middle of a busy road to completely re-profiling a sharp bend.
 Engineering solutions play a vital part in making our roads safer for all.